 All sorts of companies offer flippable products!
 Many brick-and-mortar companies have gotten into the online market, some of which have begun offering their own dual-sided products.
 Some bed-in-a-box brands are designed specifically to create reversible items while others incorporate them into their line of more traditional online sleep products.

 Now you know the difference between flipping and rotating, one-sided and two-sided beds, and you have all sorts of information on the various materials and firmness levels and what these can do for each type of sleeper.
-Keep it simple and go ahead and grab one of our recommended reversible items above, or use your shiny new knowledge to search for your perfect fit.
+Keep it simple and go ahead and grab one of our recommended reversible items above, or use your shiny new knowledge to find the best flippable mattress for you.
 Sleep well and happy mattress hunting!